Taxes and discounts calculated in checkout.

-Block 7 & 8 are both being featured this month...
+Block 7 & 8 are both being featured today...
 Chicken Foot and Churn Dash are the two blocks for the Farm Girl Vintage Quilt Sew Along with the Featherweight Shop!
 Block 7 has a number of pieces forming the "Chicken Foot"; it turns out so cute all sewn together in tiny detail.
 Block 8 is one of my all-time favorites because it's a thirties classic - the "Churn Dash".
 It sews together fairly simply and brings quick satisfaction.
 So, how did you all do?
 I'd say I spent a couple of hours (attempting those points!) on the Chicken Foot and about 30 minutes on the Churn Dash.
 Take your time, enjoy the process and gain some new skills as you sew another darling Farm Girl Vintage block by Lori Holt.

 If you're just now joining us, we are continuing with our monthly Farm Girl Vintage Sew Along at the Featherweight Shop!
 Grab some fabric, get it prepared and cut and let's enjoy some more Featherweight sewing!

 This month, Creative Grids coincidentally debuted their brand new Folded Corner Clipper ruler and it works much the same as the Mini Simpled Folded Corners ruler, except like all Creative Grids rulers, this one has the patented no-slip grip!
 It worked flawlessly!
 The Folded Corner Clipper Ruler not only sped up my sewing time (no drawing lines), but allowed me to keep sewing the half-square triangles without having to adjust or remove my Featherweight Accurate Seam Guide.
 I love being able to get those accurate seams, so this was a WIN!
 WIN!
 WIN!